 Voluntary registration: If your business has a taxable turnover of less than SGD$1,000,000, you can opt for voluntary GST registration.
 Businesses that choose to register their business with the GST voluntarily will be eligible for claiming input tax or GST incurred on business purchases and expenses.

-Criteria for Registering GST
+Criteria for GST registration Singapore

 1. Complete And Submit An Application For GST Registration With IRAS